Chicco

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Chicco “Not Good Enough”.
 These are a few factors influencing its score:

-• There’s no evidence it’s taking any action to reduce greenhouse gas emissions in its supply chain.
+• There’s no evidence it’s taking meaningful action to reduce or eliminate hazardous chemicals in manufacturing.

 • There’s no evidence it’s taking actions to protect biodiversity in its supply chain.